N-Garai/Deepfake_Shield/README.md

 ## ✨ Key Features

 - **🤖 AI-Powered Analysis:**
-  Utilizes Google's powerful Gemini model for deep forensic image analysis.
+  Integrates with Google's Gemini model for forensic image evaluation.
-- **📥 Multiple Input Methods:**
+- **📥 Easy Upload:**
-  - Drag & drop local files
+  Drag & drop images or browse files for instant analysis.
-  - Paste direct image URLs
-- **📊 Detailed Forensics Report:**
+- **📊 Authenticity Score:**
-  Breaks down analysis into categories like Lighting, Skin Texture, and Background Anomalies.
-- **🔥 Manipulation Heatmap:**
-  Highlights suspicious regions with an intuitive overlay.
-- **🗂️ Metadata Viewer:**
-  Inspect EXIF metadata for clues about origin, device, and editing.
+  Visual score bar and verdict (Authentic, Suspicious, Fake).
+- **🔬 Technical Breakdown:**
+  - Compression Artifacts
+  - Edge Consistency
+  - Noise Patterns
+  - Color Distribution
+- **🖼️ Image Preview:**
+  See your uploaded image and its metadata.
-- **🖌️ Modern & Responsive UI:**
+- **📱 Responsive UI:**
-  Clean, intuitive, and mobile-friendly interface built with Tailwind CSS.
+  Sleek, mobile-friendly interface with gradient backgrounds and interactive elements.

----

-## ⚙️ How It Works

-1. **Client-side Application:** Communicates directly with the Google Gemini API.
-2. **Image Processing:** Converts images to Base64 in-browser (never uploaded to a server).
-3. **Specialized Prompting:** Sends a detailed prompt to the AI, acting as a digital forensics expert.
-4. **API Request:** Sends image data and prompt to Gemini API.
-5. **Structured Response:** Receives JSON with probability score, verdict, breakdown, and heatmap.
-6. **Data Visualization:** Displays results with progress circle, report, and heatmap overlay.

----

 ## 🚀 How to Use

 1. **Open** `index.html` in any modern browser.
 2. **Provide an Image:**
    - Drag & drop an image file
-   - OR paste an image URL and click "Fetch Image"
 3. **Analyze:** Click "Analyze Image" after preview appears.
 4. **Review Results:** See the probability score, forensic report, and heatmap overlay.